anshch22/chlorophyll_comparison_Satellite_NUM_model/README.md

 # chlorophyll_comparison_Satellite_NUM_model
 Comparing chl-a concentration measured from satellite with NUM model simulated outputs

----- Add three files (baserunWatercolumn.m, getChl.m, getChlAllCoordinates.m) in NUM model
+---- Add three files (baserunWatercolumn.m, getChl.m, getChlAllCoordinates.m) in NUM model under matlab folder.

 ---- Please note that TMs are not available in this repository so MITgcm_ECCO has to be downloaded seperately and placed in TMs folder in matlab